The new laser-cut book from the previous post is in progress... More images of the final product to follow later in the new year!

 |first proof from the second plate|

 It took over two years to build up enough visual material for this project.
 Research for it took me in to the woods of Northumberland's National Park with a sketchbook; to pouring over Victorian flower dictionaries; and to looking up indigenous costumes and headdresses of far off places.
-The Beltane Fire Society was consulted for their library of books on costume, and there were endless conversations with a certain English teacher on the text and the characters.
+The Beltane Fire Society was consulted for their library of books on costume, and there were numerous conversations with a certain English teacher on the text and the characters.

 |'Methought a serpent eat my heart away'|